-- Prepare the motherboard support DVD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file in the floppy disk or the USB flash disk to P5QLEM.ROM.
+- Prepare the motherboard support DVD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - Ensure that you rename the original or updated BIOS file in the floppy disk or the USB flash disk to P5QPL-VM.ROM.